Healthy Homes Assessment Highbury

 What are unjustifiable gaps or holes?

-If you can feel external air flowing in or the sound of a clear draught emanating from a crack or a gap or crack, then it’s likely a crack or hole which needs sealing in some way.
-Large cracks and gaps should be stopped permanently.
-Gaps greater than 3mm that allow air to enter or exit of the home need sealing.
-For example, if an open fireplace isn’t in use it could cause draughts, and should be shut from.
-Landlords and property managers are accountable for ensuring that such draughts are squelched in the maximum extent possible.
+If you can feel external air entering or the air is clear from a hole or gap, then it’s likely a crack or an opening that needs sealing in the way you can.
+Cracks or gaps with large gaps must be permanently stopped.
+The gaps that exceed 3mm that let air into or out of your house need sealing.
+For example, if the open fireplace is not in use, it can create draughts.
+This should be sealed off.
+Landlords and property managers are responsible for making sure that these draughts are stopped in the maximum extent imaginable.

-You don’t require to block holes or gaps in the building.
-For example, tiny gaps around doors and windows may be required to allow movement of the structure when the home heats and cools, so that they can still be opened and closed rather instead of being stuck.
-We will inspect every window and door during an Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows could be required to allow for movement within the structure when the household warms and cools in order to let them be opened and closed rather than sticking.
+We will examine every window and door as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections